Skip to contents

 While spdep caters to areal data, gstat caters to geostatistical data, where a continuous spatial process is sampled at point locations.
 In some ways, spatial transcriptomics data is analogous to geostatistical data.
 Visium samples the supposed spatial biological process in a regular hexagonal grid, if we pretend that Visium spots are points.
 In smFISH-based single cell resolution data, the cells observed can be thought of as a sample of an underlying spatial biological process supervening on the specific locations of the cells.
 In a sense, the cells are not samples, since smFISH based technologies attempt to visualize all cells in the tissue section.
 However, as the biological function of the tissue does not depend on this particular spatial arrangement of individual cells (i.e. supervenes on this particular spatial arrangement), but more of cell types, the specific cell locations observed can be thought of as samples of the process, if we consider the cell the basic unit of the spatial process.

-In Voyager 1.2.0 (Bioconductor 3.17), we have added semivariograms (from the gstat package) as an exploratory tool to identify the presence of spatial autocorrelation, its length scale, and anisotropy (i.e. different in different directions).
+In Voyager 1.2.0 (Bioconductor release), we have added semivariograms (from the gstat package) as an exploratory tool to identify the presence of spatial autocorrelation, its length scale, and anisotropy (i.e. different in different directions).
 Covariates can be specified when computing the variogram to account for spatial trends and adjust for another spatial variable.
 However, unlike Morans’s I, the semivariogram can’t identify negative spatial autocorrelation, although since the spatial neighborhood graph typically does not encode spatial directions, spdep autocorrelation metrics can’t identify anisotropy.
 Another problem with the semivariogram is that it assumes that the data is intrinsically stationary, i.e. the semivariogram holds in the entire dataset, or that similarity between two cells only depends on their distance from each other, which may not be the case when spatial autocorrelation varies in space as evident for some genes in local spatial analyses.

 Single cell smFISH based data is also dissimiliar to both areal and geostatistical data in important ways.
 In geospatial areal data, data from numerous basic units of the spatial process (e.g. people in epidemiology) are aggregated over areas (e.g. cities), whereas in histological space, the cell is arguably a more sensible basic unit of the biological spatial process than individual mRNA molecules.
 Unlike in geostatistical data, the cells as seen in the tissue section are often polygons tessellating the tissue section rather than points.
 Furthermore, while ideally the samples of the underlying spatial process should not affect the spatial process itself in geostatistical data, the cells play active roles in the biological spatial process.